Jim Newton

 In Trends in functional programming

-Abstract In this article we examine the computation order and consequent performance of three different conceptual implementations of the fold function.
+In this article we examine the computation order and consequent performance of three different conceptual implementations of the fold function.
 We explore a set of performance based experiments on different implementations of this function.
 In particular, we contrast the fold-left implementation with two other implements we refer to as pair-wise-fold and tree-like-fold.
 We explore two application areas: ratio arithmetic and Binary Decisions Diagram construction.
 We demonstrate several cases where the performance of certain algorithms is very different depending on the approach taken.
+In particular iterative computations where the object size accumulates are good candidates for the tree-like-fold.

 Continue reading